diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Block Caching
 Normally a datanode reads blocks from disk, but for frequently accessed files the blocks may be explicitly cached `in the datanode’s memory`, `in an off-heap block cache`.
 By default, a block is cached in only one datanode’s memory, although the number is configurable on a per-file basis.
 Job schedulers (for MapReduce, Spark, and other frameworks) can take advantage of cached blocks by running tasks on the datanode where a block is cached, for increased read performance.

-Users or applications `instruct the namenode` which files to cache (and for how long) by adding a cache directive to a **cache pool**.
-Cache pools are an administrative grouping for managing cache permissions and resource usage.
+Users or applications `instruct the namenode` which files to cache (and for how long) by adding a cache directive to a **cache pool**. `Cache pool`s are an administrative grouping for managing cache permissions and resource usage.

 #### HDFS Federation
 `Under federation, each namenode manages a `**namespace volume**`, which is made up of the metadata for the namespace, and a block pool containing all the blocks for the files in the namespace`. `Namespace volumes are independent of each other`, which means namenodes do not communicate with one another, and furthermore the failure of one namenode does not affect the availability of the namespaces managed by other namenodes.` Block pool storage is not partitioned`, however, so datanodes register with each namenode in the cluster and store blocks from multiple block pools.